fmtlib/fmt/doc/api.rst

 Format string compilation
 =========================

-``fmt/compile.h`` provides format string compilation support.
-Format strings are parsed at compile time and converted into efficient formatting code.
+``fmt/compile.h`` provides format string compilation support when using ``FMT_COMPILE``.
+Format strings are parsed, checked and converted into efficient formatting code at compile-time.
 This supports arguments of built-in and string types as well as user-defined types with ``constexpr`` ``parse`` functions in their ``formatter`` specializations.
 Format string compilation can generate more binary code compared to the default API and is only recommended in places where formatting is a performance